 Here’s what I’ve found out after years of owning hot tubs:

-You should completely replace your hot tub filter every 1-2 years depending on the frequency of use.
-The filter should also get regular rinsing with a garden hose about twice a month, and a chemical soak about every 3 months to extend its life and ensure clean water.
+The filter should also get regular rinsing with a garden hose every 3 weeks, and a chemical soak about every 3 months to extend its life and ensure clean water.

 What is a hot tub filter?

 Hot tub filters are basically pleated cloth-like polyester paper housed in a plastic holder and the paper is designed to catch the following types of contaminants in your water:

 I’m not talking about the intake suction drains at the bottom of the inside of the tub.
 Your tub may have 1 or more of those (mine has 3) and that’s where the water is pulled into the heating and pump system.
 There is a fine mesh cover over those preventing debris from getting into the pipes and creating clogs.

 Those you just clean manually with your hand while you’re sitting in the tub, tossing excess hair or leaves over the side.